New around here?

 Years behind the camera:

-I've been shooting for around 10 years now.
+I've been shooting for over 10 years now.

 Describe your photography style in 3 words.